PaulRen's picture

 SET's ignored dividend horses.

 The Thai stock exchange offers some of the highest so called "yield-gap" stocks -anywhere in the world!
-Offsetting-correlations are a very desirably portfolio enhancer and risk reducer.
+All the while with US mkt. strong offsetting-correlations.
+Together, a very desirably global portfolio enhancer and risk reducer!

 With some of the highest dividend yielding stocks anywhere, at 6-9%, vs. very low interest paid on Thai bank savings accounts (around 0.3%).
-This means ultra-high quality yield cap. shares can be owned (including to foreingers) to experienced stock pickers here.
+This means ultra-high quality "yield cap." shares can be owned (including for foreigners) to experienced stock pickers here.
 I believe this "yield-gap" is among the World's largest, anywhere!

-Further, and most interestingly, they have just about zero or even negative correlation, to the US bubbly stock mkt.
-In finance & investment we can prove how offsetting-correlations are a very desirably portfolio enhancer(!) and risk reducers, especially during times of US stock market excesses.
-All notably on top of 0% Thai inflation and along a strong currency!
+Further, and most interestingly: they have just about zero or even negative correlation, to the US bubbly stock mkt.
+In finance & investment we can show how offsetting-correlations are a very desirably portfolio enhancer(!) and risk reducers.
+Especially during times of US stock market excesses.
+All notably on top of 0% Thai inflation and along its strong currency!

 Paul A. Renaud.